nafarlee/git-good/README.md

 This command is one of the most misunderstood, and possibly one of the most feared git commands, and with good reason!

-It is fairly hard to understand what `reset` actually does before you fundamentally understand what the three main states in Git are.
-It's a good thing you do know all of that by now!

 The reason this command is feared is that it actually does modify the .git repository, something usually rather immutable, and it can also undo all of your changes in the working directory, also rather scary.

-Fundamentally, this command undoes changes in the working directory, staging area, or .git repository.

 #### `git reset`